JosephS2000/comp110-worksheet-5/README.md

 ## (a)

-The task that this algorithm performs is for it to compare the length of two lists (list[i] and list[j]) and the compare the values inside the lists.
-If the values of one list are not equal, but the length of the two lists are equal, the algorithm will return True.
-If the values are equal and the length of the lists are equal, then the algorithm will return False.
-The same can be said for if the values of i and j are not equal and the length of the lists are not equal too.
+The task that this algorithm performs is for it to check if there are any duplicated elements in the list.
+It achieves this by iterating through the list one element at a time using for loops.

 ## (b)